New Democratic Party: Jagmeet Singh

 In the snap 2021 federal election, the NDP made minor gains in both vote share and seat count, winning in 25 ridings.
 The party won a second seat in Alberta for the first time when Blake Desjarlais picked up Edmonton Griesbach and Heather McPherson won her second term at Edmonton Strathcona.
 The party also picked up two seats in British Columbia with Lisa Marie Barron reclaiming Nanaimo—Ladysmith and Bonita Zarrillo reclaiming Port Moody—Coquitlam.
 These gains were offset by losses to the Liberals in St. John's East and Hamilton Mountain, where incumbent NDP MPs Jack Harris and Scott Duvall did not stand for re-election.
 Overall, the election resulted in no change to the balance of power in the House of Commons.

 In March 2022, the NDP agreed to a confidence and supply deal with the Liberal Party, led by Prime Minister Justin Trudeau.
 Among the policies included in the deal were the establishment of a national dental care program for low income Canadians, progress towards a national pharmacare program, labour reforms for federally regulated workers, and new taxes on financial institutions.
 In September 2024, the NDP ended their confidence and supply agreement with the Liberal Party; the deal had run from March 2022 but was pulled nine months early.

-Following the appointment of Mark Carney as prime minister, the NDP suffered poor polling.
+Following the appointment of Mark Carney as prime minister, the NDP suffered a steep decline in polling.
 At the 2025 federal election, the NDP has suffered its worst seat result in its history, losing 17 of their 24 seats to both Liberal and Conservative candidates, and lost official party status in the House of Commons.
 Singh lost his own riding of Burnaby Central, and announced that he would resign as party leader after the selection of an interim leader.
 He was replaced by Vancouver Kingsway MP Don Davies on an interim basis until a new party leader is elected.

-On September 2 2025, the 2026 New Democratic Party Leadership Election began.
-Leadership candidates are: Heather McPherson, Tanille Johnston, Rob Ashton, Avi Lewis, and Tony Mcquail.
+Avi Lewis

+On March 29, 2026, Avi Lewis, the grandson of former NDP leader David Lewis and son of former Ontario NDP leader Stephen Lewis, won the NDP leadership election on the first ballot.
+Afterwards, Alberta NDP leader Naheed Nenshi and Saskatchewan NDP leader Carla Beck criticized the federal party's oil and gas policy under Lewis.

 Ideology and policies

 The NDP evolved in 1961 from a merger of the Canadian Labour Congress (CLC) and the Co-operative Commonwealth Federation (CCF).
-The CCF grew from populist, agrarian and socialist roots into a modern social democratic party.
+The CCF grew from populist, agrarian and socialist roots into a modern social democratic party; it has also been described as democratic socialist.
 Although the CCF was part of the Christian left and the Social Gospel movement, the NDP is secular and pluralistic.
 It has broadened to include concerns of the New Left, and advocates issues such as LGBT rights, international peace, and environmental stewardship.
 The NDP also supports a mixed economy and broader welfare, and has a left-wing, democratic socialist faction.
 The NDP is a member of the Progressive Alliance, a political international of progressive and social democratic parties.